threefoldfoundation/info_threefold_pub/wiki/tfgrid/tfgrid_explorer.md

 ### TF GRID EXPLORER – Total Capacity

-Find the live stats across Grid versions on https://explorer.threefold.io/all.
+Find the live stats at https://dashboard.grid.tf/explorer/statistics

 The explorer allows you to find:
 - Available 3Nodes and web gateways